Julcatan/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
-statistically different from the population mean of 1,500 pounds per square inch. summarize your interpretation and findings for the t-test results.
+statistically different from the population mean of 1,500 pounds per square inch? summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

 one sample t-test